Ks4four/dots-nt/README.md

 i only allow myself to use a few styles:\
 use headings only as anchors, for external links.\
-use `inline code blocks` for in-app concepts, because sometimes app concepts aren't exactly the same as normal concepts (like `window`). also use them for bareURLs.\
+use `inline code block`s for in-app concepts, because sometimes app concepts aren't exactly the same as normal concepts (like `window`). also use them for bareURLs.\
 use lowerCamelCase for out-of-app concepts (some are common sense).\
 use soft line breaks to organize paragraphs.\
 use preview links to show images.